neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="https://neon.tech/partners" description="Discover the benefits of partnering with Neon for serverless Postgres" icon="hourglass">Partner page</a>
+<a href="https://neon.tech/partners" description="Discover the benefits of partnering with Neon for serverless Postgres" icon="handshake">Partner page</a>

-<a href="https://neon.tech/partners#partners-apply" description="Request partnership online" icon="setup">Apply</a>
+<a href="https://neon.tech/partners#partners-apply" description="Request partnership online" icon="todo">Apply</a>

 </DetailIconCards>